-The Secretary of State for Business, Energy and Industrial Strategy has now replied to the Committee's letter.
+The then-Secretary of State for Business, Energy and Industrial Strategy has now replied to the Committee's letter.
 Our response to his reply is here.
 BEIS stated that they would include their plans for community energy in the Net Zero Strategy.
 We echo the Committee chairman, Philip Dunne, in urging the Secretary of State “to develop an ambitious proposal for further community energy funding in his submission to the forthcoming Spending Review”.

 We need to keep the pressure up, in a positive way, especially on the Treasury and Cabinet Office, to ensure that they get the importance and benefit of community energy - and why it is a good deal for government money - so that they are receptive to proposals for funding from BEIS.
 Hope for the Future has great resources on engaging your MP: a good webinar on engaging your MP as an ally is here and on writing to your MP here.

 We know that BEIS had prepared proposals for a multi-year support package which had been signed off by the previous Secretary of State, Alok Sharma, for inclusion in the Comprehensive Spending Review in autumn 2020.
 It was deleted when the remit of the spending review was reduced to an ‘Emergency Spending Review’ with a 1-2 year scope.

 Thanks for your support in harnessing your MP and leveraging change for community energy.
 Don't forget to tweet about it!